What is Sports Premium Funding

 To use staff and qualified coaches to provide a range of sports across the school including extra- curricular/lunchtime

 Train children to become play leaders.

-The profile of PE and sport being raised across the school as a tool for whole school improvement
+The profile of PE and sport being raised across the school as a tool for whole school improvements.

 To achieve Gold standard in the School Games Mark.